Jacksonville hosts Blackmon and Stetson - WTOP News

 Jacksonville, Florida; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Stetson takes on the Jacksonville Dolphins after Jalen Blackmon scored 27 points in Stetson’s 99-80 victory over the Central Arkansas Sugar Bears.
+BOTTOM LINE: Stetson visits the Jacksonville Dolphins after Jalen Blackmon scored 27 points in Stetson’s 99-80 win against the Central Arkansas Sugar Bears.

-The Dolphins have gone 7-2 at home.
-Jacksonville is second in the ASUN in team defense, giving up 62.9 points while holding opponents to 40.9% shooting.
+The Dolphins are 7-2 in home games.
+Jacksonville scores 64.7 points and has outscored opponents by 1.8 points per game.

-The Hatters are 8-4 in conference play.
-Stetson is eighth in the ASUN giving up 71.9 points while holding opponents to 45.0% shooting.
+The Hatters have gone 8-4 against ASUN opponents.
+Stetson averages 76.0 points and has outscored opponents by 4.1 points per game.

-TOP PERFORMERS: Kevion Nolan is averaging 12.9 points and 4.6 assists for the Dolphins.
-Jordan Davis is averaging 10.2 points and 5.0 rebounds while shooting 46.3% over the past 10 games for Jacksonville.
+TOP PERFORMERS: Kevion Nolan is shooting 33.6% from beyond the arc with 2.2 made 3-pointers per game for the Dolphins, while averaging 12.9 points and 4.6 assists.
+Jordan Davis is shooting 46.3% and averaging 10.2 points over the last 10 games for Jacksonville.

-Blackmon is scoring 14.3 points per game and averaging 2.0 rebounds for the Hatters.
-Wheza Panzo is averaging 2.7 made 3-pointers over the last 10 games for Stetson.
+Blackmon is scoring 14.3 points per game with 2.0 rebounds and 1.7 assists for the Hatters.
+Josh Smith is averaging 11.1 points and 6.9 rebounds over the past 10 games for Stetson.

 LAST 10 GAMES: Dolphins: 4-6, averaging 63.4 points, 28.1 rebounds, 11.2 assists, 3.9 steals and 2.2 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 68.1 points per game.